Direct and indirect speech

 "We painted the hall last weekend," she told me this week. - She told me this week they had painted the hall last weekend.

-On the other hand, if something is reported later, the time expressions are different in the reported speech.
+On the other hand, if something is reported later, the time expressions are different in the indirect speech.

 If we say his sentence a week later, we will say: